Routine, examined

 A wash happens before the shirt.
 A stick follows you under it.

-You shower.
-You towel off.
-You stand in the bathroom with one clean shirt waiting nearby.
-For a few seconds, the underarm is just skin again: warm, damp, recently washed, not yet covered by fabric, not yet wearing a stick, spray, gel, powder, cream, or fragrance cloud.
+You shower, towel off, and stand in the bathroom with a clean shirt nearby.
+For a few seconds the underarm is just skin again: warm, damp, recently washed, and not yet covered by fabric or a leave-on product.

-Then the old routine usually takes over.
-Something gets applied.
-The arm lowers.
-A shirt goes on.
-Product, skin, fabric, the day, and the room you are about to enter become one shared situation.
+Then the old routine often takes over.
+Product goes on, the arm lowers, the shirt follows, and skin, fabric, residue, and the day become one shared situation.

-Sweat is often treated like the villain because it is visible.
+Sweat often gets cast as the villain because it is visible.
 That is unfair to a useful body system.
-Human sweating is central to thermoregulation: it helps move heat off the body through evaporation, and its composition changes with physiology, environment, and gland type.1
+Lindsay Baker's 2019 review in Temperature describes sweating as central to thermoregulation: it moves heat off the body through evaporation, and its composition changes with physiology, environment, and gland type.1

-A shower changes the starting condition.
-It can lift away sweat residue, skin oils, yesterday's product, detergent traces, city grime, and whatever else the day left behind.
-But the shower is not a force field.
-After you towel off, the underarm returns to being skin in a fold.
-Then the shirt arrives.
+A shower changes the starting condition by lifting away sweat residue, skin oils, yesterday's product, and whatever else the day left behind.
+Once you towel off, the underarm returns to being skin in a fold, and the shirt is already on its way.

-Clothing can hold onto odor chemistry in ways skin alone does not.
-A review of textile malodour research describes a loop where secretions, skin debris, sebum, volatile compounds, and microorganisms can transfer from body to garment, while fiber type, moisture, washing, and repeated wear affect what lingers.2
+Clothing can hold onto odor chemistry in ways skin alone doesn't.
+Van Herreweghen and colleagues, writing in Microorganisms in 2020, describe a loop where secretions, skin debris, sebum, volatile compounds, and microorganisms transfer from body to garment, while fiber type, moisture, washing, and repeated wear all affect what lingers.2

 This is why a shirt can smell worse than the person wearing it.
-It has laundry memory.
-It may have detergent residue, old deodorant build-up, synthetic fibers, or a history with a subway platform that felt like hot soup.
+It has laundry memory: detergent residue, old deodorant build-up, synthetic fibers, and the history of warm commutes.
+Deodorant residue on shirts is not just a laundry annoyance; it is part of the skin-fabric loop you step back into after the shower.

-Polyester and cotton do not tell the same story
+Polyester and cotton don't tell the same story

-One study comparing polyester and cotton garments after a fitness session found differences in malodor intensity, microbial communities, and odor behavior between the fabrics.3 That does not mean cotton is holy and polyester is evil.
-It means fabric changes the odor story.
+A 2014 study by Callewaert and colleagues compared polyester and cotton garments after a fitness session and found differences in malodor intensity, microbial communities, and odor behavior between the fabrics.3 That doesn't make cotton virtuous or polyester evil.
+It just means the fabric you put back on changes the odor story.

-Between shower and shirt, you are not just dressing a clean body.
-You are reconnecting skin to a textile environment.
+Between shower and shirt, clean skin reconnects with a textile environment.

 The old move is to put a layer on clean skin

 Sometimes it works fine.
-Some people like their deodorant.
-Some people use antiperspirant because sweat reduction is the thing they want.
-But for a lot of people, the after-shower layer has become the annoying part: white marks on a black shirt, waxy build-up in the sleeve, fragrance fighting the fragrance they chose, gel that feels wet before the day even starts.
+Some people like their deodorant; others use antiperspirant because sweat reduction is what they want.
+But for a lot of people the after-shower layer has become the annoying part: white marks on a black shirt, waxy build-up in the sleeve, deodorant residue on shirts, gel that feels wet before the day even starts.

 A wash is a different kind of answer